tgdwyer/tgdwyer.github.io/_chapters/haskell3.md

 ## A simple Applicative Functor for Parsing

-As we will [discuss in more detail later](/parsercombinators), a parser is a program which takes some structured input and does something with it.
+As we will [discuss in more detail later](/parsercombinators), a parser is a program that takes some structured input and does something with it.
 When we say “structured input” we typically mean something like a string that follows strict rules about its syntax, like source code in a particular programming language, or a file format like JSON.
-A parser for a given syntax is a program which you run over some input and if the input is valid, it will do something sensible with it (like give us back some data), or fail: preferably in a way that we can handle gracefully.
+A parser for a given syntax is a program that you run over some input and if the input is valid, it will do something sensible with it (like give us back some data), or fail: preferably in a way that we can handle gracefully.

-In Haskell, sophisticated parsers are often constructed from simple functions which try to read a certain element of the expected input and either succeed in consuming that input, returning a tuple containing the rest of the input string and the resultant data, or they fail producing nothing.
+In Haskell, sophisticated parsers are often constructed from simple functions that try to read a certain element of the expected input and either succeed in consuming that input, returning a tuple containing the rest of the input string and the resultant data, or they fail, producing nothing.
 We’ve already seen one type which can be used to encode success or failure, namely `Maybe`.
 Here’s the most trivial parser function I can think of.
-It tries to take a character from the input stream and either succeeds consuming it or fails if it’s given an empty string:
+It tries to take a character from the input stream and either succeeds, consuming it, or fails if it’s given an empty string:

 ```haskell
 -- >>> parseChar "abc"